Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 What it aims to achieve: This feature will reduce the level of scrolling and divide the website into three different tabs.This is featured on all three tabs for consistency and so the user can easily navigate from tab to tab without reverting back to the previous page.
 The fully responsive navigation bar includes links to the Landing Page denoted as 'Welcome', the mission page denoted as Our Mission and the Sign-Up page, denoted as "Sign-Up" form.
 </li>
 <li>
-<b>Feature: </b>
+<b>Feature: Video of applause that autoplays when scrolled onto</b>
-The value the feature provides:
+The value the feature provides: Makes the page more animated and creates a sense of energy.
-What it aims to achieve:
+What it aims to achieve: The user does not have to do anything aside from scroll over the video for it to play automatically.
+It is also muted to avoid disruption as the audio of the video might be uncomfrtable/unwanted for the user if they are in the library or a quiet area for example or listening to music.
 </li>
 <li>
 Feature: